gatsbyjs/gatsby-ja/docs/contributing/triaging-github-issues/index.md

 - Point to existing documentation to answer the question
 - If insufficient, do the following:
   1. Provide an answer
-  2. Label the issue with documentation
+  2. Label the Issue with documentation
-  3. Keep it open until a PR has added the answer to the documentation, and the issue includes a link to said documentation
+  3. Keep it open until a PR has added the answer to the documentation, and the Issue includes a link to said documentation

-If an issue comes in as a question with a known answer it can be tempting to answer it and close the issue.
-However, the consequence of this approach is that the answer to a question others may have is now buried in a closed issue and may be hard to surface.
-The preferred solution is to get that answer documented in the main Gatsby documentation and connect the issue to an answer by including a docs link.
+If an Issue comes in as a question with a known answer it can be tempting to answer it and close the Issue.
+However, the consequence of this approach is that the answer to a question others may have is now buried in a closed Issue and may be hard to surface.
+The preferred solution is to get that answer documented in the main Gatsby documentation and connect the Issue to an answer by including a docs link.

 #### Bug Report

-Bug Reports are issues that identify functionality in Gatsby that should work but does not in a given scenario.
-If an issue is a Bug Report, it should include steps to reproduce the problem.
-If it doesn't, ask the issue filer for those steps and label the issue with `needs reproduction`.
+Bug Reports are Issues that identify functionality in Gatsby that should work but does not in a given scenario.
+If an Issue is a Bug Report, it should include steps to reproduce the problem.
+If it doesn't, ask the Issue filer for those steps and label the Issue with `needs reproduction`.

 Attempt to reproduce the bug using the steps given.
-If that's not possible, ask for more information and label the issue as `needs more info`.
+If that's not possible, ask for more information and label the Issue as `needs more info`.

-If the reproduction is successful, label the issue with `confirmed` and determine who is best suited to implement a fix.
+If the reproduction is successful, label the Issue with `confirmed` and determine who is best suited to implement a fix.
 If it's approachable for the community, consider the `help wanted` or `good first issue` labels.
 Otherwise, label with `inkteam to review` so it can be picked up by a Gatsby team member.

 ![Flow chart for handling a Bug Report](./BugFlow.png)

 #### Feature Request

-Feature Requests are issues that request support for additional functionality not currently covered in the existing codebase.
+Feature Requests are Issues that request support for additional functionality not currently covered in the existing codebase.
 The first step in triaging a feature request is to determine if it's a reasonable request; this is a challenge and if you don't feel comfortable making this determination please label with `inkteam to review`.
-If it's clear that this isn't a feature it makes sense for Gatsby to implement, provide a comment explaining the decision making and close the issue.
+If it's clear that this isn't a feature it makes sense for Gatsby to implement, provide a comment explaining the decision making and close the Issue.
 Review the [saved replies](#saved-replies) to see if there is an appropriate response already available.

 If it's determined to be a worthwhile feature, the next decision point is whether the feature should be added to core or upstream.
-Upstream issues are those that are outside of Gatsby's control and caused by dependencies.
+Upstream Issues are those that are outside of Gatsby's control and caused by dependencies.
 Upstream features should be labeled with `upstream` and include comments about the scope.

 If it's a core change, is it a breaking change?
 Breaking changes should be labeled with `breaking change` and typically closed.
 Note that they may sometimes be left open with the note that the functionality can only be added in a major release.

-Non-breaking changes can be labeled as `help wanted` and it is often best to ask the creator of the issue if they'd be interested in helping develop the PR.
+Non-breaking changes can be labeled as `help wanted` and it is often best to ask the creator of the Issue if they'd be interested in helping develop the PR.
 ![Flow chart for handling a Feature Request](./FeatureFlow.png)

 #### Documentation

 Issues can be filed requesting documentation on a particular topic.
-Sometimes the documentation already exists, so you can link to it and close the issue.
+Sometimes the documentation already exists, so you can link to it and close the Issue.

-Alternatively, the issue may be something the team is unable to address.
+Alternatively, the Issue may be something the team is unable to address.
 Consider using a [saved reply](#saved-replies) in that circumstance.

-Otherwise, label the issue with `documentation` and ask the issuer filer if they'd like to help with a PR.
+Otherwise, label the Issue with `documentation` and ask the Issuer filer if they'd like to help with a PR.
 ![Flow chart for handling a Documentation Request](./DocumentationFlow.png)

 #### Maintenance

-Maintenance issues are things like bumping a package version.
-These issues should be labeled with `maintenance`.
+Maintenance Issues are things like bumping a package version.
+These Issues should be labeled with `maintenance`.

 ### Saved replies

-Gatsby team members have saved certain [common form responses](https://github.com/orgs/gatsbyjs/teams/admin/discussions/3) to help accelerate issue triage.
+Gatsby team members have saved certain [common form responses](https://github.com/orgs/gatsbyjs/teams/admin/discussions/3) to help accelerate Issue triage.

 ## Bot